-The Technical Office is responsible for installing and managing the Observatory’s geophysical and other field instrumentation networks spread over seven countries across South and Southeast Asia.
+The Centre for Geohazard Observations (CGO) is responsible for installing and managing the Observatory’s geophysical and other field instrumentation networks spread over seven countries across South and Southeast Asia.
 It supports EOS in various technical matters include acquiring, computing, and archiving geophysical data.
 The Office strives to provide a better and more conducive technological environment for our scientists both in the field and in the lab.

-The two major continuous Global Positioning System (cGPS) networks in South and Southeast Asia that the Technical Office maintains are the Sumatran GPS Array (SuGAR) and the Myanmar-India-Bangladesh-Bhutan (MIBB) GPS array.
+The two major continuous Global Positioning System (cGPS) networks in South and Southeast Asia that the CGO maintains are the Sumatran GPS Array (SuGAR) and the Myanmar-India-Bangladesh-Bhutan (MIBB) GPS array.
 The information collected from these networks can potentially improve tsunami warning systems after a major earthquake event.

-Seismsic networks monitor earthquakes and volcanic activities in real time and are linked to the cGPS stations.
-The Technical Office works closely with other research institutes to operate these networks.
-Our collaborators include the Philippine Institute of Volcanology and Seismology (PHIVOLCS) and Center of Volcanology and Geological Hazard Mitgation (CVGHM).
+Seismic networks monitor earthquakes and volcanic activities in real time and are linked to the cGPS stations.
+The CGO works closely with other research institutes to operate these networks.
+Our collaborators include the Philippine Institute of Volcanology and Seismology (PHIVOLCS) and Center of Volcanology and Geological Hazard Mitigation (CVGHM).
 The Observatory provides important information about current tectonic and volcanic activities, and work with our international collaborators to understand earthquakes and volcanic activity that occur in the region.

 Other Surveying Operations

-Ground-LiDAR is a ground-based laser scanning technique that provides real topography in ultra high resolution for areas spanning up to several kilometres.
-The Technical Office is also planning to carry airbone-LiDAR surveys in Nepal.
+Ground-LiDAR is a ground-based laser scanning technique that provides real topography in ultra-high resolution for areas spanning up to several kilometres.
+The CGO is also planning to carry airborne-LiDAR surveys in Nepal.
 This technique is ideal for regional high-resolution surveys.

 Ground-penetrating Radar (GPR) is a technique that uses high-frequency radio waves to image the subsurface of the Earth.
 This technique is often used by our scientists to study sediment deposits related to coastal hazards in Southeast Asia.